gvwilson/sensibleadventures/bookster/bookster.md

 where back was."

 Thomas crossed his arms.
-"By my eyes, they're as bad as the waiters in Anyalcze," he said to Razi.
+"By my eyes, they're as bad as the waiters in Gandan," he said to Razi.
 "Do you have any suggestions?
 Wait!"
 He snapped his fingers.
 "Perhaps you could ask Lady Kembe to give Lady Jangchup a message on my behalf?
 She is so good at whispering in people's ears."

 Razi raised his palms in apology.
 "Perhaps the best thing would be if you carried your message back to Gandan yourself."